Ezra Cleveland and Irv Smith Jr. expected to miss Panthers game

 The Vikings will likely be without two offensive starters Sunday against the Panthers, and coaches are still waiting to learn if they'll be down a third in receiver Adam Thielen.

 Tight end Irv Smith Jr. is expected to miss his second game in three weeks.
-He’s listed doubtful while dealing with groin and back injuries, the latter picked up after returning last week.
-He was unable to practice this week outside of Wednesday’s limited session.
+He is listed doubtful while dealing with groin and back injuries, the latter picked up after returning last game.
+He was unable to practice this week outside of Wednesday's limited session.
 The coaching staff trusts third-year tight end Tyler Conklin, who played 46 snaps in Chicago, to step into a big role.

 Thielen's availability may be in question until Sunday morning, coach Mike Zimmer said, as the Vikings await results of daily coronavirus tests that will determine whether Thielen needs to remain quarantined.
 He hasn't been ruled out yet.